SeanEwanDalton/SeanEwanDalton/README.md

 **Data professional seeking employment.**

 - 🏴󠁧󠁢󠁳󠁣󠁴󠁿 living in The Hague 🇳🇱
-- 🌱 Data analytics with Le Wagon
+- 🌱 Data analytics with Le Wagon - present
+- ⚙️ Data engineering with Codecademy - present
-- 🔭 Data science and machine learning with MIT
+- 🔭 Data science and machine learning with MIT - commencing June 2023

 Just a few skills I have picked on my journeys so far: